erussell/hstore-field/README.md

     db.execute('ALTER TABLE "[table]" ADD COLUMN "[column]" hstore NOT NULL DEFAULT hstore(array[]::varchar[]);')
   ```

-  This doesn't strike me as being too ugly of a hack, because the hstore
-  extension is specific to PostgreSQL, anyway.
-An alternative work-around
-  is to add the field with `null=True`, populate the field, then set
+  Another alternative is to add the field with `null=True`, populate the field,
-  `null=False`.
+  then set `null=False`.
+This is actually considered good practice in general,
+  because default values can cause unexpected problems.

 ## Running the tests